-LinkedIn Ads provide a unique ad buying involvement with its own science and discipline.
-Whether you are looking for buying advertising on impressions or paying for clicks, LinkedIn has evolved into a advertising channel worth considering for the business-to-business community.
+LinkedIn Ads provide a unique ad-buying involvement with its own science and discipline.
+Whether you are looking for buying advertising on impressions or paying for clicks, LinkedIn has evolved into an advertising channel worth considering for the business-to-business community.

 Last week we discussed LinkedIn sponsored updates as an advertising tool to reach a highly targeted group of people by inserting your company updates into their personal profile feeds.
 You can read this discussion in the article, “Using LinkedIn’s Sponsored Updates to Promote your Business“.
 This form of advertising allows you to get involvement by LinkedIn members directly with your company updates.

 As we’ve learned, LinkedIn is the world’s largest business network with roughly 300 million members in more than 200 countries.
 This business community is ideal for other advertising options, including LinkedIn Ads where your text ads will show on profile pages, home page, inbox, search results pages within LinkedIn, and inside of Groups.
 LinkedIn Ads has a wider reach of options within the business community so you can target your audience in other available areas within LinkedIn.

 According to LinkedIn, the members are active and influential professionals in their company.
 The members use LinkedIn to learn about new products and services, read about industry news, connect with others in the business community and ultimately conduct business.
 LinkedIn Ads become a great way to reach potential leads for your company.